Muhammad VII of Granada: War against Castile

-As the truce was concluded, some Muslim forces conducted large-scale attacks in the area around Jaén, including raids on Quesada and Baeza.
+As the truce concluded, some Muslim forces conducted large-scale attacks in the area around Jaén, including raids on Quesada and Baeza.
 Castilian troops under Pedro Manrique engaged the Muslims at the inconclusive Battle of Collejares.
 Given the lack of Muslim sources, it is difficult to know the motivation behind these attacks and whether Muhammad VII instructed or authorized them.
 Historian L. P. Harvey opined that due to both sides' inability to control all of their forces, the raids were likely conducted by rogue elements.
 However, with heavy Castilian losses, the truce was no longer tenable and Henry III prepared for a war against Granada.

 Henry III blamed Muhammad VII for the breakdown of the truce and summoned his Cortes to Toledo in December 1406.
 While negotiating the Cortes' support for war, Henry III became ill and died on 25 December.
 He was succeeded by his 1-year-old son John II.
 Henry's brother Ferdinand, the future king of Aragon, who had been representing Henry III during his illness, took up the regency jointly with Henry's widow, Catherine of Lancaster.
 The Cortes went ahead, and approved funding of 45,000,000 maravedíes for the campaign.

 The balance of power in the upcoming war was against Granada.
 Castile's power had been growing, and it enjoyed demographic superiority over the much smaller Granada.
 In addition, Granada, thanks to Muhammad V's policy of independence and of severing ties with North African Muslim states, could not hope for major aid from the Muslims across the sea.
 Technological developments in artillery as a siege weapon also weighed against Granada, which was expected to be mostly on the defensive in a war against Castile.